Improving GAN Equilibrium by Raising Spatial Awareness

-\textbf{Limitation.} Though simple and effective, our EqGAN is heuristic and built upon existing techniques.
+\textbf{Limitation.} Though simple and effective, our EqGAN-SA is heuristic and built upon existing techniques.
 In addition, we notice the spatial encoding operation would sometimes lead to a synthesis blurring at the location of heatmaps boundaries.
-We consider EqGAN as an empirical study to show that the asymmetry between the spatial awareness of $G$ and $D$ is a source of the GAN disequilibrium.
+We consider EqGAN-SA as an empirical study to show that the asymmetry between the spatial awareness of $G$ and $D$ is a source of the GAN disequilibrium.
 We hope this work can inspire more works of revisiting the GAN equilibrium and develop more novel methods to improve the image synthesis quality through maneuvering the GAN equilibrium.
 We will also conduct more theoretical investigation on this issue in the future work.

 \textbf{Ethical Consideration.} This paper focuses on studying the disequilibrium of GANs to improve the image synthesis quality.
 Although only using the public datasets for research and follow their licences, the abuse of our method may bring negative impacts through deep fake generation.
 Such risks would increase as the synthesis results of GANs are becoming more and more realistic.
 From the perspective of academia, these risks may be mitigated by promoting the research on deep fake detection.
 It also requires the management on the models trained with sensitive data.